Denali National Park has six different campgrounds plus dispersed

 across from a water spigot and bathroom, with acres of boreal forest behind us

 -- but a tent was in it for several more days.
 Here's a picture

 of that site after it was empty:

-relatively large site in the first loop that was easy to back into.
+available sites was a relatively large one in the first loop that was easy to back into.

 It's long enough to park the truck perpendicularly in front of the

 camper and there is enough room on the sides for our slides and awning.

 We have good privacy and a convenient place to walk the dogs to potty.